EVNII/CSPB-3308-Team-3-Project/WEEKLY_STATUS.md

 ### Max Panning

-- thought about the different pages we would want
+- thought about the different webpages we would want
-- Added a few user stories to trello
+- learned about how to use sql for the user data about their music sheets
 - Monday standup attendance